m-ender/alice/README.md

 If the reference says "Pop **n**" in Cardinal mode, **n** is always an integer.
 In Ordinal mode, it's always a string.
 See the section on the **Stack** for details of potentially required type conversions.

+When the reference refers to pushing individual characters to the stack, this refers to strings containing only that character.

 ### Debugging

 Cmd | Cardinal | Ordinal